 Friday 10 August, 8pm

 Founded in 2005, unisex fashion line TELFAR was ignored by the mainstream fashion press for a decade due to its non-racial/non-gendered vision of fashion.
 Since winning the 2017 Vogue/CFDA fashion fund, TELFAR has been developing a mode of presentation based on musical collaborations that emphasise what is collectively owned and essentially human in style and music.
-TELFAR is working with South African band FAKA on an all vocal performance featuring a choir and a preview of their SS19 collection.
+TELFAR worked with South African band FAKA on an all vocal performance featuring a choir and a preview of their SS19 collection.

 Friday 7 September, 8pm